raspberrypilearning/testing-vision/en/step_2.md

 This is your first Google Colab **notebook**.
 Notebooks allow you to store text, Python code, and the output of that code together.
 This can be useful for keeping notes to remind yourself of what your code is doing at different points, or to add notes for other people who may be looking at your work in future.

-This notebook already has some code and text in it, to take care of a few things you don't need to worry about just now: loading the image you want to identify, and taking the outputs from the model you're using and displaying them in a human-readable way.
+This notebook already has some code and text in it, to take care of a few things you don't need to worry about just now (to load the image you want to identify, and take the outputs from the model you're using and display them in a human-readable way).

 --- task ---

-Before you start changing anything, make sure you save the notebook to your drive so you can keep your work!
+Before you start to change anything, make sure you save the notebook to your drive so you can keep your work!
 Choose `File > Save a copy in Drive` and sign in to your Google account if prompted.

 ![The 'File' menu in Google Colab, with 'Save a copy in Drive' highlighted.](images/save_to_drive.png)

 --- /task ---

 The Python code and text in the notebook is broken up into **cells**.
 Each code cell can be run separately, while allowing variables and functions from one cell to be accessed from others.
-This can be very useful if you need to run a piece of code that takes a long time to run — like training a machine learning model — but don't need to re-run it every time you want to chage code that uses the model.
+This can be very useful if you need to run a piece of code that takes a long time to run — like to train a machine learning model — but you don't need to re-run it every time you want to change code that uses the model.
 However, you're not going to need to do that in this project.
-You're just going to need to run all the cells, in order.
+You need to need to run all the cells, in order.

 --- task ---